Giving regular medicines

 6. Check the prescribed frequency of the medicine.

 7. Measure out the prescribed dose (parents should provide measuring spoons/syringes).
-If the child is old enough, they can measure the medicine.

 8. Check the child’s name again and administer the medicine.

 9. Complete and sign our Administration of Medicine Record Book when the child has taken the medicine.

 10. If we are uncertain we will check first with parents or doctor.